 I have spent years making my living in the grassroots political arena.
 As the founding and current Treasurer of Portland Clean Air I have helped our team build an organization of effective community activists.
 I understand the relationship between administration and the action it enables.
 This background enriches my perspective on what is required to ensure that positive changes in a school can be sustainably supported by the larger community in which it is embedded.

 Your leadership team will benefit from my enthusiasm for helping them create the kind of learning environments they first dreamed of when they started out.
 I can help them see their challenges in new and exciting ways.
 For instance, the goal of a great organization is not to eliminate all the problems, the goal is spend more and more of your time and energy on worthy problems.
 It is the human condition to have problems, make sure you choose good problems to have.

 I love to engage with an audience on the psychology of deeper learning and how organizations can best facilitate it.
 I will customize my presentation to suit your organization and prefer to include interactive elements, as well.

-I have presented at a variety of conferences and schools: Portland State University, AERO, Reed College, International Self-Determination Theory Conference, Clark College, Oregon Substitute Teachers Association Annual Conference, EdCampPDX, Concordia University Portland, and more.
+I have presented at a variety of international conferences and schools: Deeper Learning China, Portland State University, AERO, Reed College, International Self-Determination Theory Conference, Clark College, Oregon Substitute Teachers Association Annual Conference, EdCampPDX, Concordia University Portland, and more.

 Thank you for your interest in my work.
 I bring a distinctly psychological perspective to the challenges of leadership and education.
 In particular I focus on deeper learning and the psychological foundations upon which it must be built.
 I'd be glad to share my enthusiasm for these crucial issues with you and your organization.